niket024/MEAN-Stack-Development/MeanStack/readme.txt

 -----------
 1.install in any folder(eg:C:\MongoDB)
-2.run mongod in dmc from install bin dir(eg:C:\MongoDB\bin>mongod) 3.create dir in c drive like c:\data\db
-4.run mongo from bin in other cmd from bin dir(eg:C:\MongoDB\bin>mongo) (you will get connecting to: mongodb://127.0.0.1:27017)
+2.run mongod in dmc from install bin dir(eg:C:\MongoDB\bin>mongod) 3.run mongo from bin in other cmd from bin dir(eg:C:\MongoDB\bin>mongo) (you will get connecting to: mongodb://127.0.0.1:27017)

 MongoDB command:
 ---------------------
 1.to show all db
 show dbs
-2.create database od switched to db use databasename
+2.create database db switched to db use databasename
+(This application is using databse as contactlist)

-3.to insert value in mongodb databse db.databsename.insert({json format data}) (eg.db.contactlist.insert({name:'ramesh',email:'rames@gmail.com',number:'76454565666'})) you will get
+3.to insert value in mongodb databse db.databsename.insert({json format data}) eg. db.contactlist.insert({name:'ramesh',email:'rames@gmail.com',number:'76454565666'})

+you will get
 WriteResult({ "nInserted" : 1 })
 4.to see inserted value